slint-ui/meta-slint/README.md

 ## Introduction

-This layer contains recipes/classes/etc. for building Slint's C++ API, as well as the Rust based demos.
+This layer contains recipes and classes for building Slint's C++ API, as well as the Rust based demos.

 For a Rust based application using Slint, use [meta-rust](https://github.com/meta-rust/meta-rust) directly,